Getaway to Forster-Tuncurry & the Great Lakes region

 If your kids are a little more energetic, visit One Mile Beach, where they can burn some energy bodyboarding down the steep sand dunes.

-At Booti Booti National Park you’ll find one of Coastbeat’s favourite walking trails (featured in our Autumn 2018 issue), a loop of several kms which begins at the Ruins Campground.
+At Booti Booti National Park you’ll find one of Coastbeat’s favourite walking trails (read our review of the walk here), a loop of several kms which begins at the Ruins Campground.
 The walk takes you up the northern side of Booti Hill, along the ridge and then down to Elizabeth Beach.
 It’s a gorgeous trail, with the ocean on your left and bushland to your right.
 Booti Booti National Park is also home to over 200 bird species so twitchers best pack the binos for this outing.

 Just along from the Ruins Campground you’ll find The Green Cathedral.
 It’s a unique outdoor cathedral and wedding venue under a canopy of green with Wallis Lake views.
 If there’s no wedding party in sight, it’s the perfect place to soak up the serenity.